 Is TPO roofing good?

-Yes, in many applications, it is the many TPO roofing benefits that make this a popular choice for large structures in the Maryland area.
+Yes, in many applications, it is the many TPO roofing benefits that make this a popular choice for large structures in the Maryland and Delaware area.
 Those benefits include

 The Cost: TPO roofing has become a viable option for commercial and residential structures in this area because of the low cost.
 The average cost of having TPO roofing installed averages between $5.00 per square foot up to $7.50 per square foot.

 Durability: TPO roofing is algae, bacteria, debris, and dirt resistant, making maintenance a minimal concern.
 It is resistant to chemicals and ultraviolet exposure, and when concerned with TPO roofing and hail, this flexible membrane is impact, puncture, and tear-resistant.

 Easy Install: Because TPO roofing is flexible and lightweight, installation is easy and fast, has fewer seams, and requires less labor, which reflects the lower cost of installation.